Summer at AUCA

-The seminar provides a background to the internship experience, allowing students to delve into the connections between current theory and the work of NGOs and policy organizations.
-Students look at topics such as citizenship participation in the post-Soviet state, human rights, development and the role of NGOs in new democracies, and the effect of globalization in Central Asia.
-Leaders in the NGO and policy communities will also visit the class to bring local perspective to the discussion.
-The course develops critical thinking, writing, and public speaking skills as well as an understanding of the dynamic forces at work in this complex region.
+Scope of CourseworkThe Development, Environment, and Social Change Practicum consists of two major components: a practicum and a seminar.
+Students gain first-hand exposure to key development stakeholders - local as well as international - in the region.
+The modular coursework offers an inter-disciplinary scaffolding for critical reflection and thoughtful analysis.
+The course readings provide a theoretical and methodological foundation for the participants to delve into the connections between theory and the work of NGOs and policy organizations in Kyrgyzstan's dynamic multi-ethnic society.
+North American students enroll in this practicum alongside AUCA students - enabling a rich environment for diverse view-point and cross-cultural perspectives on global issues.
+Course readings and group project topics might include such as citizenship participation in the post-Soviet state, human rights, development and the role of NGOs in new democracies, and the effect of globalization in Central Asia.
+Thought leaders in the NGO and policy communities will also visit the group to bring local perspectives to the discussion.
+The course develops critical thinking, writing, and speaking skills as well as an understanding of the dynamic forces at work in this complex region.